Future-Programmer-cryptographer/unofficial-soton-maths-notes/src/site/notes/Semester 1/Number Theory I.md

 By the rule, we've just proved that:
 $$ \gcd(a,b) = \gcd(b,r_{1}) = \gcd(r_{1}, r_{2}) = \dots = gcd(r_{n-1}, r_{n}) $$
-So when we finally hit $r_k = 0$, the gcd is teh last non-zero remainder:
+So when we finally hit $r_k = 0$, the gcd is the last non-zero remainder:
 $$ \gcd(a,b) = r_{n-1}$$

 ## Euclid’s Algorithm for Polynomials